sebbu/iControl-Web/README.md

       "cmd1Id": "uniqueCmdId1L",
     }

-To reference this button from another app (i.e. Workflow), simply use the following link: `iControl://execute?uniqueCmdId1L`
+To reference this button from another app (i.e. Workflow), simply use the following link:

+`iControl://execute?uniqueCmdId1L`.

+Apple has restricted the usage of custom URL schemes with iOS9.
+If you have the need to call another app from iControl Web, please write me an email.
+I have to whitelist earch URL scheme.
+If you want to call iControl Web from another app, talk to the developer to whitelist this app.